noise/snapstore/README.md

 # Overview

-snapstore is a minimalist "store" for snaps, based on the public API specs (https://wiki.ubuntu.com/AppStore/Interfaces/ClickPackageIndex).
+snapstore is a minimalist example of a "store" for snaps, based on the public API specs (https://wiki.ubuntu.com/AppStore/Interfaces/ClickPackageIndex).
 It allows anyone to host their own collection of snaps for installation on supported platforms.

 See http://snapcraft.io for more information on creating and using snap packages.